 See also: Atomic Masses

-Since electrons are almost massless (in comparision to the nucleons), the total number of protons and neutrons in the nucleus of an atom determines the atomic mass.
+Since electrons are almost massless (in comparison to the nucleons), the total number of protons and neutrons in the nucleus of an atom determines the atomic mass.
 The total number of protons and neutrons in the nucleus of an atom is called the atomic mass number (or the mass number) of the atom and is given the symbol A. The mass number is different for each different isotope of a chemical element.
 The mass number is written either after the element name or as a superscript to the left of an element’s symbol.
-For example, the most common isotope of carbon is carbon-12, or 12C.
+For example, the most common isotope of carbon is carbon-12 or 12C.

 The unit of measure for mass is the atomic mass unit (amu).
 One atomic mass unit is equal to 1.66 x 10-24 grams.

 Besides the standard kilogram, it is a second mass standard.
 It is the carbon-12 atom, which, by international agreement, has been assigned a mass of 12 atomic mass units (u).
 The relation between the two units is